eflynch/magnolial/README.md

 I used to use workflowy to organize my thoughts, make outlines, keep track of lists, etc.
 I got tired of not having control over it and wanted to make customizations.
 It seemed easy enough to make clone for myself.
 This is it!

+I am now using this code as the basis for evanlyn.ch!